IBM-Cloud/DevOps-Services-Docs/docs/reference/git/index.md

 1. [Go to DevOps Services][2].
 On the My Projects page, click your project's name.

 1. From your project's Overview page, click **Git URL** and copy the URL.
+**Note**: DevOps Services supports the HTTPS protocol for Git URLs.
+The SSH and Git protocols are not supported.

 1. In your terminal, type `git clone `, paste your Git URL, and press Enter.